JimDesu/basis-lang/spec.md

 **Within the frame, boxed status changes nothing**: reads, writes, field access, operator application, and method dispatch on the slot are exactly as unboxed.

 **At call boundaries**, a boxed slot may bind:
-- a **DIRECT (`*`) parameter** &mdash; passed by direct reference; the callee's reads and writes act on the caller's storage as they execute, and are **not restored on failure**: the storage holds the bytes as written.
+- a **DIRECT (`*`) parameter or receiver** &mdash; passed by direct reference; the callee's reads and writes act on the caller's storage as they execute, and are **not restored on failure**: the storage holds the bytes as written.
 Writes through `*` are the declared exception to principle 4 (&sect;1.2), chosen at the `.box` statement.
+A `*` receiver (admitted on methods; not on constructors or at-stack methods, &sect;6.7) is the method-syntax spelling of the same binding &mdash; `signedInt :: negate` under a `*` receiver mutates the boxed storage in place &mdash; and counts as the call's one `*` binding of its slot under the exclusivity rule below.
+Witness conformance demands `*`-receiver implementations where a concept method declares one, per mode invariance (&sect;6.10).
 - a **READ parameter or receiver** &mdash; ordinary READ, observationally indistinguishable from a copy (no write path exists and the caller's frame is suspended for the call's duration); implementations pass directly.
 This keeps the slot's whole read-only method surface alive with no DIRECT-mode duplicates.
-- CREATE and UPDATE bindings are static errors: their restore step is a write outside the discipline, and UPDATE would break the loan's uniqueness.
+- CREATE and UPDATE bindings are static errors.
+The ground is not aliasing &mdash; an UPDATE callee holds a copy and the storage is unreachable during the call &mdash; but coherence: copy-restore mutation would silently reintroduce the very copies the programmer boxed to avoid, and would give one slot two mutation channels with different failure semantics (restore-skipped-on-failure beside writes-survive-failure).
+While a value is boxed, **mutation is direct or nothing**: reads flow through READ, writes through `*`, and copy-restore mutation waits for unbox.

 **Exclusivity.** Within a single call, a slot bound to a `*` parameter binds nothing else &mdash; not a second `*` (`f: *a, *a`), and not a simultaneous READ binding (`f: a, *a`), whose "stable value" illusion the `*` alias's mid-call writes would break.
 This is a same-call condition, not a repeal of the READ admission above: in calls without a `*` binding of the slot, READ bindings remain legal in any number.
 Combined with sequential execution, exclusivity closes the aliasing surface: inside the callee, a `*` parameter carries a full no-alias guarantee.